How Do You Migrate Systems?

 Well-prepared system migrations can go smoothly and exactly as planned, or just the opposite, they can go sideways.
 They can take minutes, or they may drag on for hours or even days.
 In the worst case, everybody involved is unhappy and the system is frozen.

-1) The HRD System was a domain registration system.
-It contained a very large database, which was migrated all at once.
+- The HRD System is a domain registration system.
+It contains a very large database, which was migrated all at once.
 During the migration the system had to be offline.
 Therefore, I had to do the migration as quickly as possible.
 However, it took the whole weekend to migrate such a big data set.
 After switching the system, it turned out that the new system wasn’t stable.
 However, you couldn’t go back to the old version, because the deadline was over and decisions were made.
 The resulting issues spilled into the next 6 months.

-2) In the case of the Kozaczek portal, instead of system migration, a synchronization was prepared.
-Thanks to this, it was possible to launch a new portal in parallel with the existing old one and the new service was operating in “read-only” mode.
-Data from the old site was “injected” on a regular basis, into the new database.
+- In the case of the Kozaczek portal, instead of system migration, I prepared a synchronization.
+Thanks to this, it was possible to launch a new portal in parallel with the existing old one.
+The new service was operating in “read-only” mode.
+Data from the old site was injected, on a regular basis, into the new database.
 At the time system had to be switched to the new one.
 Everything was well tested, and the final switch took us few minutes.
 You can read more about the project in our case study.

-3) The project “Zeberka” consisted of synchronization with the Kozaczek portal, and improving it.
+- The project Zeberka consisted of synchronization implemented for the Kozaczek portal, and the improvement of it.
 Instead of copying the data directly to the new database, I used new system API to save it.
 This solved a lot of problems with firing system hooks and creation of autogenerated content.
 The new portal could easily generate all its required content and caches during the data injection period.
 In this project, I had already applied the best migration practices described below.

 During the migration of systems in the above-described projects I noticed some recurring problems: